afoster549/roblox-editor/README.md

 ![Click Create API key](https://raw.githubusercontent.com/afoster549/roblox-editor/main/images/APIKEY/12.png)

-Ensure you clikc **COPY KEY TO CLIPBOARD** and store this somewhere so you don't loose it.
+Ensure you click **COPY KEY TO CLIPBOARD** and store this somewhere so you don't loose it.